 Should I Seal all my Windows?

-Yes, windows and doors should be sealed to prevent further damage, stop mildew, and serve their intended purpose.
-Check for any gaps or cracks in the window frames and seal them using caulk, foam tape, or weather strips.
+Yes, windows should be sealed to prevent further damage, stop mildew, and serve their intended purpose.
+Check for any gaps or cracks in the window frames and seal them using caulk, foam tape, or weather stripping.
+If your window is letting in cold air and you want a solution, simple fixes like these will improve comfort quickly.

-Fabric tubes are also used at the base of windows or doors to keep drafts out.
-Add an extra layer of foam insulation or install window-insulating curtains.
-This helps to prevent cold air infiltration.
+Add an extra layer of foam insulation or install insulating curtains for superior temperature control and to further prevent cold air infiltration.

-If possible, consider a more permanent solution to stop cold air from entering your home by upgrading to double-pane windows.
-Double-pane windows provide better insulation compared to single-pane windows.
+If possible, consider a more permanent solution to stop cold air through windows by upgrading to double-pane windows.
+Double pane windows are more energy efficient and provide better insulation than single pane windows, making them an excellent choice for stopping cold air.

 Repairing or replacing windows that aren’t sealed properly is cost-effective.
 You will end up spending a lot less money on your monthly heating bills in the long run.